A Very Scary Sunroom – One Room Challenge

 Spiffing up my bathroom took priority over the sunroom because a.) the sunroom was super cold in the winter and b.) the bathroom has gotta be used every day, so I wanted it to be less terrible to look at.

 But now that the warmer weather has been approaching and the rest of my house is (mostly) unpacked, I am refocusing my energy to the sunroom.
 To motivate myself, I have decided to partake in Calling It Home’s One Room Challenge.
 Twice a year, bloggers from across the globe partake in this challenge, with a handful selected to be featured and others joining in as guests.
-The goal is to finish renovating a room in one month’s time, with the motivation and support of others along the way.
+The goal is to finish renovating a room in six week’s time, with the motivation and support of others along the way.

 I love to challenge myself, so I am excited to attempt this feat!
 The challenge begins in April.